Ellipsis-Labs/sokoban/README.md

 ### Benchmarks

 Based on simple benchmarks, the naive performance of Sokoban data structures are on par with, but slightly slower than, the Rust Standard Library.
-Critbit is the exception for small sizes, but this should not be surprising as the insertion is amortized O(1) with very few reorgs of the data.

 ```
 test bench_tests::bench_sokoban_avl_tree_insert_1000_u128             ... bench:     134,301 ns/iter (+/- 4,033)